-Competent Person's Documentation: Updated Inferred and Indicated Mineral Resource Estimate, Reported in Accordance with the JORC code (2012 edition).
+Competent Person's Updated Inferred and Indicated Mineral Resource Estimate, Reported in Accordance with the JORC Code (2012 edition)

-Further to the recent diamond drilling conducted between November 2019 and January 2020, the Company recently commissioned AMS to complete an updated Mineral Resource Estimate.
-The updated Mineral Resource Estimate is based on all the available historical data from five drilling campaigns conducted on licence number 15.199 (namely, the 1972 - 1984 Peñarroya-Adaro campaign, the 2006 - 2008 Lundin Mining campaign, the 2016 - 2017 Europa Metals' campaign and the Company's September 2018 to August 2019 RC and diamond drilling and November 2019 to January 2020 diamond drilling), along with underground channel sampling results from numerous old adits.
+Further to the diamond drilling conducted in 2021, the Company commissioned AMS to complete an independent updated Mineral Resource Estimate.
+The updated Mineral Resource Estimate is based on all the available historical data from six drilling campaigns conducted on licence number 15.199 (namely, the 1972 - 1984 Peñarroya-Adaro campaign, the 2006 - 2008 Lundin Mining campaign, the 2016 - 2017 Europa Metals' campaign and the Company's September 2018 to August 2019 RC and diamond drilling, November 2019 to January 2020 diamond drilling and January to June 2021 diamond drilling), along with historic underground channel sampling results from numerous old adits.